bursonic/driveMalta/Cars/Attitude.md

 ###4227 - CARS2.2

-When at a pelican crossing the amber light means you MUST
+When at a pelican crossing the amber light means you must:

 1. **Give way to pedestrians already on the crossing**
 2. **Stop and wait for the red light**